Review of decision making in our fitness to practise procedures

 What were the key findings?

-The decisions reached by our staff in all 187 reviewed fitness to practise case files were found to be appropriate and in line with the guidance and criteria set out for decision-makers.
+- The decisions reached by our staff in all 187 reviewed fitness to practise case files were found to be appropriate.
+They are in line with the guidance and criteria set out for decision-makers.

-Previous research exploring why certain groups are more likely to be involved in formal disciplinary procedures have not found the underlying causes as to why.
-The evidence suggests however, that employers may be more likely to refer groups with certain demographic characteristics into formal procedures or that these groups may be more likely to work in roles which are prone to a greater number of complaints.
+- Previous research exploring why certain groups are more likely to be involved in formal disciplinary procedures have not found the underlying causes.
+The evidence suggests that employers may be more likely to refer groups with certain demographic characteristics into formal procedures.
+Or that these groups may be more likely to work in roles which are prone to a greater number of complaints.

-The research found that in some of our cases the decisions made by case examiners were not as a fully reasoned as they could be, although the decisions themselves appeared appropriate for the circumstances of the case.
+- The research found that in some of our cases the decisions made by case examiners were not as fully reasoned as they could be.
+Although the decisions themselves appeared appropriate for the circumstances of the case.
 Further the distinction between concluding a case and concluding a case with advice was also found to be unclear in a small number of cases.

 Why did we commission this research?